RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>11</sup> And after him Elon, a Zebulonite, judged Israel; and he judged Israel ten years.
 <sup>12</sup> And Elon the Zebulonite died, and was buried in Aijalon in the country of Zebulun.
 <sup>13</sup> And after him Abdon the son of Hillel, a Pirathonite, judged Israel.
-<sup>14</sup> And he had forty sons and thirty nephews , that rode on threescore and ten ass colts: and he judged Israel eight years.
+<sup>14</sup> And he had forty sons and thirty nephews, that rode on threescore and ten ass colts: and he judged Israel eight years.
 <sup>15</sup> And Abdon the son of Hillel the Pirathonite died, and was buried in Pirathon in the land of Ephraim, in the mount of the Amalekites.
 ## Chapter 13